vinyldns/rfcs/text/0000-shared-zones.md

 1. VinylDNS Admins can make any change
 1. Zone admins can change all records in a zone
 1. ACL rules can grant permissions to change records
 1. Finally, record ownership can allow access to record modification if the user is not authorized on the previous checks.
-Record ownership is only consulted IFF shared zones are enabled on the zone the record lives in.
+Record ownership is only consulted if and only if shared zones are enabled on the zone the record lives in.

 ## Record Ownership Overview
 Record ownership is tightly coupled to Shared Zones (shared zones could not be implemented without record ownership); therefore, we include record ownership features in this RFC.